-Calverton's dedicated educators provide a rigorous academic experience; Calverton continues to offer AP program options, along with the International Baccalaureate Diploma Programme, to 150 students in the Upper School.
+Calverton's dedicated educators provide a rigorous academic experience with the International Baccalaureate Diploma Programme.
 While our students are challenged to master the content in the core academic disciplines, Calverton also aims to help students develop vital 21st-century skills: teamwork and collaboration, creativity, technology, research and inquiry, communication, problem-solving, and leadership.

-Calverton is proud to have served as home to students from the United States (Pennsylvania, Utah, Maryland, Virginia, Maine, and New York), Bermuda, China, South Korea, Germany, Bangladesh, Russia, Canada, Iceland, Thailand, and Brazil.
+Calverton is proud to have served as home to students from the United States (Pennsylvania, Utah, Maryland, Virginia, Maine, and New York), Bermuda, the Cayman Islands, China, South Korea, Hong Kong, Germany, Bangladesh, Russia, Canada, Iceland, Thailand, Turkey, Malaysia, and Brazil.

 Students who board are more likely to:

 - Devote more time to homework and extracurricular activities

 - Spend more time with teachers outside the classroom